 Can I use AirPods with non-Apple devices?

-How do I turn off my AirPods?
+How do I turn them off?

 To turn off your AirPods, simply put them back in their charging case and close the lid.
 They will automatically turn off and begin charging.